 “The millionaire tax is designed to ‘catch’ the higher earners that the legislatures feel are not paying their fair share,” said Tim Gagnon, a certified public accountant who teaches at Boston's Northeastern University.
 “Most millionaires receive much of their income from investments, which do not always get assessed the additional rates and surcharges.”

-Hawaii taxes its rich 11 percent on all income over $300,000, and Rhode Island imposes a 5.99 percent tax rate on income over $125,000.
-Connecticut, Maryland, New Jersey, North Dakota, Oregon, Vermont and Wisconsin round out the “millionaire tax” states, each with varying rates and income caps.
+While not a true millionaire's tax, Hawaii taxes its rich 8.25% percent on all income over $48,000 for single filers, and Rhode Island imposes a 5.99 percent tax rate on income over $138,300 regardless of filing status.
+Connecticut, Maryland, New Jersey, North Dakota, Oregon, Vermont and Wisconsin round out the high tax states, each with varying rates and income caps.

 Nine states have no income tax.
 They are Washington, Nevada, Wyoming, South Dakota, Vermont, Tennessee, Texas, Florida and Alaska.
 Claiming a summer home located in one of those states as your permanent residence won’t necessarily help, says Gagnon.